cdjel/coccinelle-scr-transformations/README.md

 ## Semantic Patch Language (SmPL)
 - A semantic patch (.cocci) can have many rules
-- Coccinelle is context dependant.
-What that means is that we need to provide
+- Coccinelle needs context.
+Aside from anchors, we need to explicitly declare any custom macros, attributes, etc.
 - A rule can look like this:
 ```
 @name_of_rule@